AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_reset.md

 2. When reading a transient note, it must have been created before the read operation:

-- Locates the note hash within the new note hashes.
+- Locates the note hash within the note hash contexts.
-  - Its index in the new note hashes array is provided as a hint through private inputs.
+  - Its index in the note hash contexts is provided as a hint through private inputs.
 - The note hash must equal the note hash of the read request.
 - The contract address of the note hash must equal the contract address of the read request.
 - The counter of the note hash must be less than the counter of the read request.